-Kurt Manwaring: Are you most proud of your first journal article or your first book?
-Why?
+Are you most proud of your first journal article or your first book?

-Kurt Manwaring: You served as Interim Dean of the Duke Divinity School for a year.
-What is one way this experienced contributed to your academic goals — and one way in which it perhaps presented an obstacle?
+What is one way serving as Interim Dean of Duke Divinity School contributed to your academic goals—and one way in which it perhaps presented an obstacle?

 As for the Deanship itself, one cannot do much that is genuinely creative as an interim; I tried to foster better communications and processes of decision-making in some areas.